ramortegui/dancer_brunch_app/README.md

 6. In a browser go to: http://localhost:5000

-7. The brunch config is looking for changes on view and public, you can make a change on those files, and then voila!, autoreload.
+7. The brunch config is looking for changes on view, app, you can make a change on the views and app directories,then voila!, autoreload.

+8. Also if you start the dancer app using Shotgun loader, the application will be recompiled on each change of your code.
+  $plackup -L Shotgun bin/app.psgi